Hornbill-Docs/data-imports-guide/data-imports-guide/customer-manager/contacts.md

 Contacts can be configured to use the Customer portal for profile management and use of application features designed for contacts.
 Portal Access is configured via Hornbill Administration: Home > System > Manage Portals > Guest Accounts

 - If a contact has been allocated a portal login, their portal login details will be visible on the contact record
-- If Service Manager has also been installed, you can configure what rights the contact has when viewing organisation's requests on the customer portal, via the Organisation record > Requests section > Portal Access option
+- If Service Manager has also been installed, you can configure what rights the contact has when viewing organization's requests on the customer portal, via the organization record > Requests section > Portal Access option

 ## Administration